rizdiaprilian/MLOps_Zoomcamp/Week3_Orchestration/README.md

 The demonstration of prefect orion on NY Taxi homework is provided here:
 - [*Homework with Orion*](https://github.com/rizdiaprilian/MLOps_Zoomcamp/blob/master/Week3_Orchestration/Prefect/homework_with_prefect_rev1.py)
 - [*Homework with Cloud*](https://github.com/rizdiaprilian/MLOps_Zoomcamp/blob/master/Week3_Orchestration/Prefect/homework_with_prefect_cloud_rev1.py)

+## **Prefect Cloud**

+Alternatively, you can also perform orchestration in Prefect Cloud.
+The steps taken to run the task in the cloud service is more or less the same as when you do in Orion.

+A personal account is required to use this service.
+You can choose GitHub account to start the registration.

+Generate API key with these steps:
+- Hover to settings on the left bottom window and choose `account settings`
+- Select `Generate API Key` and Cloud automatically generate random key.
+- Take the screenshot on API key and store it to the place.
+- Run the command on bash script: `prefect cloud login -k <API key>` and see if the response is such that Cloud is ready to serve.
+- Run file 'prefect_with_cloud.py' and see how it goes through.